Log Cabin Memorial - Veterans 314th Infantry Regiment A.E.F.

 Captain John C. Weinman

-Captain Raymond V. nicholson
+Captain Raymond V. Nicholson

 1st Lieut.
 Benjamin Rau